cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 # Asynchronous Programming with Async/Await

-Welcome to a crucial chapter in your journey through Network Programming using C#, where we delve into Asynchronous programming using `async` and `await` keywords.
+Welcome to a crucial chapter in your journey through Network Programming using C#, where we delve into Asynchronous programming using the `async` and `await` keywords.
 As you have been threading your way through the intricacies of network programming, you've learned how to create robust connections, transmit data, and handle various network protocols.
 Now, we have reached a point where efficiency and responsiveness become paramount.
 In this chapter, we will explore the power and elegance of C#'s asynchronous programming paradigms that enhance performance and maintain the responsiveness of applications, even when faced with the most demanding network operations.

 By their nature, network applications deal with inherently time-consuming and unpredictable operations.
-The data may travel across continents, and the time it takes to send a request and receive a response can be significant.
+The data may travel across continents, and the time it takes to send a request and receive a response can be significant, which in turn may mean your application is spending precious CPU cycles doing nothing but waiting for data to be moved around over the network.
 This is where asynchronous programming shines.
 With the `async` and `await` keywords introduced in C# 5.0, we're equipped to write both efficiently and easily read, resembling the straightforwardness of synchronous code while executing non-blocking.

 Imagine a scenario where your application must fetch large amounts of data from a remote server or wait for a file to download over a slow connection.
 Blocking the user interface or consuming thread resources unnecessarily while these operations complete would lead to a subpar user experience and inefficient resource utilization.
 Through practical examples, we will demonstrate how asynchronous methods allow your application to remain responsive to user interactions by freeing up threads to handle other tasks while waiting for the network operations to complete.